5 Ways to Protect Yourself When Exercising in the Heat

-As the summer of 2018 begins, it is important to prepare for the hot and humid days ahead.
+As we get closer to summer, it is important to prepare for the hot and humid days ahead.
 Outdoor fitness is a great way to stay healthy.
 However, exercising in the heat can make this activity unsafe.

 Exercising in the extreme heat and humidity is one of the most dangerous conditions to workout in.
 This is because of the way your body cools itself down during exercise, according to Mayo Clinic.
 Sweating lowers your body temperature, but if it gets hot enough, this body reaction might not work properly.